sithis993/Crypter/README.md

 + [CryPy](http://www.zdnet.com/article/python-ransomware-encrypts-files-with-unique-keys-one-at-a-time/)
 + [HolyCrypt](https://www.bleepingcomputer.com/news/security/new-python-ransomware-called-holycrypt-discovered/)

-Whilst similar projects do exist on GitHub, as of this writing few are actively supported, and none are a complete package.
-Crypter aims to build upon these by providing a *cryptolocker* style Python-based ransomware piece which can be easily compiled to a standalone executable format.
+Whilst similar projects do exist on GitHub, few are structured in the same way.
+Crypter aims to expand upon these by providing a *cryptolocker* style Python-based ransomware piece which can be easily compiled to a standalone executable format.